snorkman88/suntastic/README.md

 ## IMPORTANT
-IMPORTANT: this board has been specifically designed to handle 5V solar panels and supercapacitors up to a voltage of 5.4V max.
+IMPORTANT: this board has been specifically thought to handle 5V solar panels and supercapacitors up to a voltage of 5.4V max.

 ## Table of Contents